 Card access to enter the residence halls will be provided to you and students who have registered for the course.
 Card access will only be available for the dates and time slots your class is scheduled to meet.
 Priority is given to faculty members who teach core curriculum in areas A-E as outlined in the Undergraduate Catalog.

-To request the use of classroom space or to schedule a tour of the classroom space in one of the residence halls, please contact Mark McNalley, our Assistant Director for Resident Education, in the Office of Housing and Residence Life at 333-5920.
+To request the use of classroom space or to schedule a tour of the classroom space in one of the residence halls, please contact Mark McNalley, Assistant Director for Housing and Residence Life, at 333-5920.